Boundary critical behavior of the Gross-Neveu-Yukawa model: Special and ordinary transitions to one-loop order

 \subsection{Boundary boson renormalization at the ordinary transition}

-The ordinary transition is described by the scalar boson field, which satisfies the Dirichlet BC~(\ref{eq:BC-boson-general}) with $c^*=0$ in the MS scheme at the FP.
+The ordinary transition is described by the scalar boson field, which satisfies the Dirichlet BC~(\ref{eq:BC-boson-Dirichlet}), obtained from Eq.~\eqref{eq:BC-boson-general} in the limit $c=c_{\mathrm{ord}}^*=\infty$.
 In this case, the boson field vanishes at the boundary.
 To extract the scaling behavior near the boundary, we therefore consider the renormalization of the operator $\partial_z \mathring{\phi}(\vec{r},z)\big|_{z=0^+}$ following Eq.~\eqref{eq:Z-partial-phi-s}.
 For this purpose, we define the function

 At one-loop order, its bare value can be expressed diagrammatically as

 where the solid lines with arrows stand for the fermion propagator \eqref{eq:fermion-propagator-general}, the dashed lines represent the boson propagator \eqref{eq:boson-propagator-chi} with $\chi=-1$ satisfying the Dirichlet BC, and the bold ticks denote derivatives with respect to $z$.
 The diagrams in Eq.~\eqref{eq:G-00020-diag-Dirichlet} yield